davidaurelio/TouchScroll/README.md

 Set the scroller to `overflow: auto` to enable scrolling in other environments.

-The scroller automatically adapts it’s size to content changes and window resizes/orientation changes.
+The scroller automatically adapts its size to content changes and window resizes/orientation changes.